 - Develop employment skills, particularly relating to the IT industry.

-- Learning and transferable skills (including core skills).
+- Develop learning and transferable skills (including core skills)

 - Prepare learners for employment in competitive international markets.